zuoningyu/DevOpsLectureNotesV6/WK4_Jenkins/Wk4.2/1.Install-Jenkins-Docker/README.md

 # Description

-This is to guide how to install Jenkins locally.
+This is to guide how to install Jenkins and run it in a Docker container.

 ## Pre-requisite

-Docker
+* Software: Docker

 ## Steps